jmorwick/cs1-java-book/src/sections/README.md

 Each file must have a single [section](https://tdg.docbook.org/tdg/5.2/section.html) tag as its top level element.
 Sections can be nested within each other.
+Each file should be a self-contained unit that could be presented in an alternate order.
+Prerequisite sections should be indicated in a  [remark](https://tdg.docbook.org/tdg/4.5/remark.html) at the top of the section.
+These remarks will only be visble in drafts of the text.